 Now that the leaves have dropped from your deciduous trees, you may notice Mistletoe infections in the crowns.
 Even though we like mistletoe as a Christmas and holiday decoration (or catching young maidens standing underneath hanging Mistletoe!), it is not good for the health of your trees.

 Winter is the best time to remove Mistletoe since the plants are clearly evident and can be removed easily by an experienced tree climber.

-Mistletoe is a hemi-parasite, meaning that it derives some of its sustenance from the tree that it is growing on.
+Mistletoe is a semi-parasite, meaning that it derives some of its sustenance from the tree that it is growing on.
 It rarely kills a tree, but does weaken the tree, causing limb failure or breakage and an overall decline in health.

 There is no “cure” for mistletoe.
 Mistletoe is a sign of a tree that is under stress, normally due to cultural and environmental conditions.
 A good plant health care program is the best prevention for Mistletoe as healthy trees are much less prone to infestation.